netlify-templates/victor-hugo/site/content/projects/supportbp.md

     authorname: David Asch, MD, MBA
     authorrole: Investigator
 summary: >
-  Levarege the W2H platform to develop and evaluate a new hypertension service-delivery model that is integrated with routine clinical care at Penn Family Care (PFC), an academic family medicine practice in West Philadelphia.
+  Leverage the W2H platform to develop and evaluate a new hypertension service-delivery model that is integrated with routine clinical care at Penn Family Care (PFC), an academic family medicine practice in West Philadelphia.
   Among patients with poorly controlled HTN, we will assess the effects of